 While we all wish our roofs could last forever, that’s simply not the case.
+Eventually, every roof will need to be replaced no matter what durable material was used, or how well it was installed.
 However, there are some things you can do to prolong the life of your roof, such as:

 - Install high-quality materials